BAPBAP/atm-locator/http/README.md

 ### Deployment

 In Tomcat env. it enough if you copy and paste **war** to **webapps** folder in Tomcat.
-When you start Tomcat, the **war** will be automatically deploy with context root
+When you start Tomcat, the **war** will be automatically deploy with context root atm-locator

 ### Technology stack